 The critical attributes

 - Power.
 There is a reason the word ‘power’ is part of ‘wireless power’.
 After all, that’s what it is all about.
 Whether you are looking to power a sensor, a computer peripheral, a mobile phone or a notebook computer, make sure the technology you are examining can actually deliver that kind of power, and that the desired power is within the safety limits.

 - Distance.
 Consider how far you need to deliver power.
 Is it OK to put the charged device on a charging pad?
 Is in desk-sized distances from the power transmitter?
 Room-sized distances?
 Larger?
 The power delivery ability of some technologies goes down quickly with distance, so you want to make sure what you can get the right power, at the right distance, all while staying within safety limits.

 If the selected technology can safely deliver the desired power over the desired distance, you can now turn to other items to consider:

 - Efficiency.
 How much power does the transmitter use to deliver a certain power level to the transmitter?

 - Ability to power multiple devices.

-- Physical size of the receiver.
+- The physical size of the receiver.
 Does it fit within the device you want to power?

-- Physical size of the transmitter.
+- The physical size of the transmitter.
 Does it work with your use case?

 - Power delivery in motion.
 Does the technology under examination support the kinematic profile of the device being charged?